Creating a trigger that will send messages to a Serverless Containers container from a Yandex IoT Core registry or device topic

 -

-(Optional) A Dead Letter Queue where messages that could not be processed by a container will be redirected.
+Optionally, a dead letter queue where messages that could not be processed by a container will be redirected.
 If you do not have a queue, create one.

 -

-Service account with rights to invoke the container and (optionally) write messages to the Dead Letter Queue.
+Service account with rights to invoke the container and (optionally) write messages to the dead letter queue.
 You can use the same service account or different ones.
 If you do not have a service account, create one.

 Creating a trigger